 Tane was the surprise (late) inclusion in this story.
-Her baptism was not amongst the parish records for the Isle of Man but her existence came to light in her father's will, where not only was Jane named but also her husband, James Kissack, was identified.
+Her baptism was not in the parish records for the Isle of Man but her existence came to light in her father's will, where not only was Jane named but so too was her husband, James Kissack.